manntalati/ai_recycling_assistant/README.md

 - Hyperparameter Tuned Model to gain best features -- completed

 ## Next Steps
+- BLOCKER: AWS SageMaker Quota for endpoint compute needs to be upgraded which the ticket has been submitted for
-- Create script for AWS processing
+- Deploy model on AWS SageMaker
-- Create pipeline for AWS SageMaker & S3 Buckets, etc
+- Create pipeline with AWS Lambda, API Gatway & S3 Buckets for user-uploaded images

 -- Figure out what is wrong with the AWS endpoint and creating the endpoint for that AWS Steps: